Sarah Elizabeth Avon

 Details of Disappearance

-Wilson’s son and another boy allegedly implicated themselves in Sarah’s abduction and murder.
-His son was 15 years old and was considered mentally disturbed.
+Wilson’s son and another boy allegedly implicated themselves in Sarah’s murder.
+His son was fifteen years old and was considered mentally disturbed.
 Tadej said that when he had a conversation with the nephew, he admitted to sexually molesting Sarah on the night she disappeared.
-He also said he was in the house when Sarah was killed.
+He also said he was in the house when Sarah was killed but went upstairs when it happened.

-Investigators and Tadej believe that Wilson found Sarah deceased and that he buried Sarah’s body on their property so that he could protect his son.
-A man came forward after the revelation and stated he may have witnessed Wilson burying Sarah’s remains.
-The witness was a teenager at the time and he reportedly went outside during the night to see Wilson digging a large, deep hole with a shovel.
+Tadej believes that Wilson found Sarah slain so he buried her body on their property so that he could protect his son.
+A man came forward after the death bed revelation and stated he may have witnessed Wilson burying Sarah’s remains at the time.
+The witness was a teenager in 1981 and a neighbor of Wilson.
+He reportedly went outside during the night to see Wilson digging a large, deep hole with a shovel.

 The hole was deep until Wilson’s chest was not visible.
-The witness actually asked Wilson why he was digging the hole and he responded by saying that he planned to transplant sunflower seeds to that location.
+The witness actually asked Wilson why he was digging the hole in the first place and he responded by saying that he planned to transplant sunflower seeds to that location.
 The witness said he had seen Wilson on one other occasion digging or operating in his backyard during the nights after Sarah’s disappearance.

 This time, Wilson was using his bulldozer and was seen pushing mounds of dirt near Hickory Creek and was also knocking over trees at the junction of Hickory Creek and Spring Creek.
 Later on, the Wilsons reportedly moved their above ground swimming pool near the location where he used the bulldozer to pile up dirt.

-After getting this information, investigators excavated the vacant lot which was located on Miller Avenue.
-This is where Wilson’s property was located in 1981.
+After getting this information, investigators excavated the vacant lot.
 While the initial search did not yield anything, an official involved in the search believes that the area they dug up was too small for them to be absolutely sure that Sarah’s remains weren’t located on the lot.

 The man who saw Wilson digging was quoted as saying the hole was chest deep and thought authorities were not excavating deep enough during the search.
 The man brought this up to them but they paid no attention to his statements.
 Sarah’s body was not found in the area and there’s no evidence her remains wet ever there.
 It’s unclear if there will be any further excavations to follow.

 Authorities continue to keep the case open and have searched relentlessly for her.
 In 2004, authorities dug underneath an old garage on Noel Road which was south of Joliet.
-Authorities were hoping to locate Sarah’s remains but only unearthed clothing and no evidence relating to Sarah’s disappearance.
+Authorities were hoping to locate Sarah’s remains during the excavation but only unearthed clothing and no evidence relating to Sarah’s disappearance.

 In 2020, investigators revealed that they had a strong person of interest in Sarah’s presumed death.
 The man was identified as William R. “Billy” Redden who was a convicted child molester.
 In 1971, he was convicted of sexual battery against a 19 month old child.
 He served more than three years for the crime at the Menard Correctional Center before being released in May of 1975.

 Redden was a family member as he was a cousin of Sarah’s father.
-He lived approximately two minutes away from her home and was a regular visitor to the Avon family home.
-He lived in an older two story house in the 200 block of Reichman Street with his mother in 1981.
-He was said to drive an older model pickup truck as well at the time.
+He lived approximately two minutes away from her home in 1981 and was a regular visitor.
+He lived in an older two story house in the 200 block of Reichman Street with his mother at the time of Sarah’s presumed abduction.
+He was said to drive an older model pickup truck.

-After it became apparent that Sarah was kidnapped, multiple neighborhood residents felt it was Redden who had committed the crime.
+After it became apparent that Sarah was abducted, multiple neighborhood residents felt it was Redden who had committed the crime.
 They noted how weird he acted and many elected to stay away from him due to his odd and creepy behavior.
-Sarah’s former babysitter had a teenager daughter who worked a passer route in the area and was said to always be scared to deliver papers or pick up payment from Redden’s residence.
+Sarah’s former babysitter had a teenage daughter who worked a newspaper route in the area and was said to always be scared to deliver papers or pick up payment from Redden’s residence.
 He would allegedly say inappropriate comments to her.

-Sarah’s neighbors believe her remains might be buried somewhere on the property of Redden’s Reichman home that he resided in 1981.
+Sarah’s neighbors believe her remains might be buried somewhere on the property of Redden’s Reichman home that he resided in when the child vanished.
 However it’s unclear if any excavations of the surrounding areas have been completed.
 Investigators also searched a 2-acre property on Noel Road in unincorporated Jackson Township in October of 2019.
 The property was owned by Redden up until the mid-1990s.
 The search turned up no trace of Sarah.

-The sheriffs office has pleaded to the general public for any information about Redden from the time of Sarah’s abduction in 1981.
-They hope to positively link him to the case and hopefully locate her remains as well.
+The sheriff’s office has pleaded to the general public for any information about Redden from the time of Sarah’s abduction in 1981.
+They hope to positively link him to the case and hopefully locate her remains as well to give her family some concrete evidence.

 Sarah’s disappearance remains unsolved and foul play is highly suspected.
-Her mother, Mary Avon, and her younger sister, Marie, moved away from the area some years after she disappeared but they are in constant contact with the police investigating her disappearance and hope for a resolution.
+Her family moved away from the area some years after she disappeared but they are in constant contact with the police investigating her disappearance and hope for a resolution.

 Investigating Agency